Feature Analytics Tutorial

 - you only have monthly aggregated rollforward data — use the Rollforward workflow instead

-- you already have a finished target, train/test design, and want model metrics — go to the ML Modeling tutorial
+- you already have a finished target, train/test design, and want model metrics — go to the advanced ML Modeling tutorial

 - you need reserve forecasting from a transition matrix — use Lifetime Loss Forecasting instead